cuycorp/CPP04/README.md

 ### Shallow & deep copies
 https://www.youtube.com/watch?v=Ldv5i14UhTA
-- deep copies for dynamically allocated data
+- Deep copies for dynamically allocated data
-- for classes that have pointer attributes, copy constructor has to reassign the pointer
+- Classes that have pointer attributes, copy constructor has to reassign the pointer

 ### Abstract and Pure virtual classes